 If you had to retire from your job or take different work, you could have substantial economic losses.

 Damages also include non-economic losses.
 Your non-economic damages represent all of the ways your injuries affected your quality of life.

 When you claim non-economic losses, you will usually need some testimony from a mental health professional to explain how your injuries affected you.
 You may also need testimony from your doctor about the pain you endured.

 Contact a Baltimore Personal Injury Lawyer for Help

 If you’ve been faced with a crushing injury, it’s important to have legal representation on your side.
 A skilled legal professional can fight for all of the compensation that you deserve from a negligent party.
 They can negotiate for a settlement or prepare your case for trial, if necessary.

-Contact William G. Kolodner Personal Injury Lawyers for a free initial consultation.
+Contact WGK Personal Injury Lawyers for a free initial consultation.
 We’ll talk about the circumstances of your injury and help you to create an effective legal strategy to move forward.
 Call (410) 837-2144 today.